Sonderbund War: End of the war

 The last member of the Sonderbund, Valais, surrendered on November 29 bringing the war to an end.
 The federal army had lost 78 men killed and had 260 wounded.
 Sonderbund losses were even lower.
 Later research arrived at 60 deaths and 386 wounded on the federal side and 33 killed and 124 wounded among the Sonderbund.

 The Sonderbund governments were forced to resign and in Fribourg, Lucerne and Valais the Liberals gained power.
 Neuchâtel and Appenzell Innerrhoden were punished for not providing troops to the federal army.
 Neuchâtel paid 300,000 francs and Appenzell paid 15,000 into a fund to support war widows and orphans.
 By February 1848 all federal troops withdrew from the occupied cantons.

 In Schwyz the conservative government was dissolved and a new provisional government and constitution established.
 The first attempt at a constitution, which split the district of Schwyz in two and moved the cantonal capital away from Schwyz, was narrowly defeated on 27 January 1848.
 The second constitution, which removed the mentioned points and merged the former districts of Wollerau and Pfäffikon in the district of March, was then approved by the electorate on 27 February 1848.
 The new constitution of 1848 reformed the government of the Canton.
 Perhaps the greatest change was that it abolished the Landsgemeinde, which had formerly been the supreme authority.
 It split the government into three branches, legislature, executive and judiciary and created a three-tier structure of municipalities, districts and canton.
 It created proportional representation and allowed the population to vote on laws and constitutional amendments.

 Aftermath: The Swiss Federal Constitution of 1848

-In 1848, a new Swiss Federal Constitution ended the almost-complete independence of the cantons and transformed Switzerland into a federal state.
-The Jesuits were banished from Switzerland.
-This ban was lifted on 20 May 1973, when 54.9% of the population and 16.5 cantons out of 22 accepted a referendum modifying the Constitution.
+In 1848, a new Swiss Federal Constitution ended the almost complete independence of the cantons and transformed Switzerland into a federal state.
+The Jesuits were constitutionally banished from Switzerland.
+This Special Provision was lifted on 20 May 1973, when 54.9% of the population and 16.5 cantons out of 22 voted to approve modifying the Constitution.